cf-container-networking/mtls-inception/README.md

 # mtls inception!

-Here we show that apps can use in mutual TLS (MTLS) even if their traffic is tunneled through client-side and server-side sidecar proxies using their own (outer) MTLS connection.
+Here we show that apps can use mutual TLS (MTLS) even if their traffic is tunneled through client-side and server-side sidecar proxies that are using their own (outer) MTLS connection.

 In other words, it's MTLS-inside-MTLS.